 We’ve talked a lot about following up with producers and clients after a show.
-From letters of recommendation, to asking them to refer you to three of their associates, to making sure the event was well-received, you can’t lose when you touch base with someone who has hired you.
+From letters of recommendation to asking them to refer you to three of their associates, to make sure the event was well-received, you can’t lose when you touch base with someone who has hired you.

 There is nothing better you can do to build your professional relationships.
 You will be a ray of light in the eyes of these people when they see you putting additional energy towards them even after the check has been cashed.